Convection signatures in early-time gravitational waves from core-collapse supernovae: Results

 After the crossing with the $^2f$ mode, convection modes maintain a steady frequency at $\sim \unit[100]{Hz}$.
 In slow and intermediate rotation cases, these modes tend to strengthen beyond $\sim\unit[0.3]{s}$, while in fast and very fast rotations they diminish over time.

 In intermediately rotating models, rotation resonates with specific \gls{PNS} modes, exciting them \citep{Cusinato25}.
-To characterize the frequency of fluid element oscillations in the cylindrical radial direction within our rotating \gls{PNS}, we use the epicyclic oscillation frequency:
+To characterise the frequency of fluid element oscillations in the cylindrical radial direction within our rotating \gls{PNS}, we use the epicyclic oscillation frequency:

-where $n$ is the overtone number and $\kappa$ is the epicyclic frequency, defined as:
+where $n$ is the overtone number and $\kappa$ is the epicyclic frequency, defined as

 with $R$ being the cylindrical radius.
-Specifically, we employ the average of the local maxima of this quantity in a conical region spanning $[15^\circ,\,85^\circ]$ inside of the \gls{PNS} core.
+Specifically, we employed the average of the local maxima of this quantity in a conical region spanning $[15^\circ,\,85^\circ]$ inside of the \gls{PNS} core.

-In the intermediately rotating models, a mode at $\unit[750]{Hz}$, excited during bounce, resonates with the fundamental epicyclic frequency (solid blue line in the lower panel of Figure \ref{fig:spectros}.B), producing multiple \gls{GW} bursts of varying amplitudes (see, e.g., the first two rows of Figure \ref{fig:decomposition}.B at $\unit[0.06-0.09]{s}$).
+In the intermediately rotating models, a mode at $\unit[750]{Hz}$, excited during bounce, resonates with the fundamental epicyclic frequency (solid blue line in the lower panel of Figure \ref{fig:spectros}.B), producing multiple \gls{GW} bursts of varying amplitudes, of which the most noticeable appears at $\unit[0.30-0.45]{s}$ (see also e.g. the first two rows of Figure \ref{fig:decomposition}.B at $\unit[0.06-0.09]{s}$).
 These bursts result from a resonance between \gls{PNS} core oscillations and the rotational frequency (see Figure \ref{fig:conv_bubbles}.B).
-When the fundamental epicyclic frequency crosses the $^2f$-mode, it resonates with it, leading to an increase in \gls{GW} amplitude to values comparable to $\Delta h_\textnormal{pb}$ around $\sim\unit[0.3]{s}$ that lasts until the end of the simulation (top panel of Figure \ref{fig:spectros}.B).
+When the fundamental epicyclic frequency crosses the $^2f$ mode, it resonates with it, leading to an increase in \gls{GW} amplitude to values comparable to $\Delta h_\textnormal{pb}$ around $\sim\unit[0.3]{s}$ that lasts until the end of the simulation (top panel of Figure \ref{fig:spectros}.B).
 Additionally, soon after this time, the first overtone of the epicyclic frequency excites a mode at $\unit[1500]{Hz}$.
 The energy carried by \glspl{GW} decreases as rotation increases.
-However, in intermediate rotation models, the resonance between the \gls{PNS} modes and rotation breaks this trend and leads to a higher energy emission (see, e.g., $E_\textnormal{GW,300}$ and $E_\textnormal{GW}$ columns in Table \ref{tab:results}).
+However, in intermediate rotation models, the resonance between the \gls{PNS} modes and rotation breaks this trend and leads to a higher energy emission (see e.g. $E_\textnormal{GW,300}$ and $E_\textnormal{GW}$ columns in Table \ref{tab:results}).
 In all models, the dominant mode remains the fundamental $^2f$ mode regardless of the initial rotation.

-We compare the characteristic frequency using the universal relations in \cite{TorresForne19b} with the \gls{IF} from the sum of the first three \glspl{sIMF} obtained from Equation (\ref{eq:matching}).
+Using Equation (\ref{eq:matching}), we compare the $^2f$-mode characteristic frequency obtained with the universal relations in \cite{TorresForne19b} with the \gls{IF} from the sum of the first three \glspl{sIMF}.
 Our models consistently yield a matching score above 0.91, confirming that the rotation rates considered here do not induce significant deviations.